VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 ![gate oxide capacitance formula](https://user-images.githubusercontent.com/89193562/132532783-30c5d29d-4405-4833-a4b8-942d4787f50d.JPG)

+where,
+  - εox is the oxide permittivity = 3.97*εo = 3.5*10e-11 F/m
+  - tox is the oxide thickness

 •	The two kinds of current: Drift current and Diffusion current
+  - Drift current is the current due to the potential difference
+  - Diffusion current is the current due to difference in carrier concentration

 •	Drift current (Id) formula